 Looking at LegalZoom, first, we notice the fees for a limited liability company starting at $79–and that’s for a 30-day turnaround (business days at that)–not including state filing fees.

-You can get instant limited liability company formation with most states on your own–some may take a couple of days to process–but that’s without paying anything extra!
+You can get near-instant limited liability company formation with most states on your own–some may take a couple of days to process–but that’s without paying anything extra!

 Then you are presented with services that are add-on charges but are totally free, and again, very simple to accomplish on your own like obtaining an EIN.